Malware presence change events feed (TCF-0111)

 Examples

-If a trojan is designed for the Windows 32 platform and its family name is "Adams", the detection string will look like this:
+If a trojan is designed for the Windows 32-bit platform and has the family name "Adams", its detection string will look like this:

 Win32.Trojan.Adams